 Keeping it real, every few months, I have to low-carb it.
 I find my jeans getting tight and that means I need to cut all grains and eat fat, meat and more fat.
 I never change clothes sizes, but there is a lot of wiggle room here.
 Just because I can fit into my jeans doesn’t mean I should, because tight means there’s a groundswell of midriff that no one cares to see.
 I think you know what I mean.
 I turn to foods like beef ribs.
 Usually within a week or so, my jeans fit again.

-I struck gold and ate more than one bite of this keto pumpkin cheesecake a few weeks ago, but seriously these beef ribs do not look or taste like dieting.
 Eating oven-baked beef ribs feels like rugged eating, in a good way, when your mouth gets greasy and you’re glad you’re not eating on camera.

-How to Make Oven Baked Beef Ribs
+How to Make Oven Baked Beef Ribs in the Oven

 This is so simple, it doesn’t feel like a recipe.
 There’s only one important thing to remember.
 Prior to baking, cut off the membrane underneath that holds the ribs too tightly together.